clavinrali/amg8833_esp_idf/examples/ircam/README.md

 # IR CAM Application

 This is a test application for the AMG8833 Grid-EYE.
-It displays the pixel values onto the serial
+It displays the pixel values onto the serial console

 ## To Run
 ```